neaL367/todolist/README.md

 This is a sample Todolist project by using Next.js

 ## Features
-- Add/Delete and status todo
+- CRUD todo
 - Stored in localstorage
+- Search/Filter todo
 - Folders/Files structure scalable
-- Responsive
+- Responsive for mobile
 - Light/Dark modes
+- Search pokemon with PokéAPI

 ## Getting Started